Holy Trinity

 Our Core Values - Trust, Courage, Forgiveness, Truthfulness, Generosity, Respect, Responsibility.

 History has always been held in high regard at Holy Trinity Primary School.
-We pride ourselves on our creative learning environment and classroom displays.
+We pride ourselves on our creative learning environment, enrichment and classroom displays.
 The history curriculum at Holy Trinity makes full use of resources within the immediate and wider local area enabling children to develop a deep understanding of the history of their locality.

 Topics are informed by the national curriculum and are sensitive to children’s interests, as well as the context of the local area.
 The history curriculum at Holy Trinity is carefully planned and structured to ensure that current learning is linked to previous learning and that the school’s approaches are informed by current pedagogy.